Smartphone repair company B2X steps up expansion with Indian deal

 B2X itself manages customer services operations for phone repairs in more than 110 countries.

-Existing customers include Motorola Mobility, which Lenovo, the world's No. 4 phone supplier, has agreed to acquire from Google.
-Other clients include TCL Alcatel, among the world's top 10 smartphone makers, and Coolpad, China's third-largest smartphone company.
+Existing customers include Motorola Mobility, which Lenovo (0992.HK), the world's No. 4 phone supplier, has agreed to acquire from Google (GOOGL.O).
+Other clients include TCL Alcatel 000100.SZ, among the world's top 10 smartphone makers, and Coolpad (2369.HK), China's third-largest smartphone company.

 (1 euro = 1.2717 US dollar)